AcmeGamers/NFT-Marketplace/README.md

 ## Features
 Here are some of the features of this NFT Marketplace:
+- Mint NFTs
+- - Make sure you are on a test environemnt like Ganache or it can cost you actual amount.

 ## Upcoming Features
 This a list of upcoming features that will be arriving soon in this marketplace.